-- 2 There are a few things you will need avoiding tunnels in your life
+- 1 There are a few things you will need to avoid tunnels in your life

-There are a few things you will need avoiding tunnels in your life
+There are a few things you will need to avoid tunnels in your life

 You will need lots of money and time to afford a (anykind of) phobia.
 Getting from A to B without tunnels is time consuming and often means more stops, which means more meals and more hotels/campings/whatever, which means spending more money.
 As you will need more time too, you will need longer holidays to get from there to there so it would be nice if you would be like a millionair or something.